danielbodnar/awesome-stars/README.md

 ## resources

+- [costinEEST/almanacs](https://github.com/costinEEST/almanacs) - Search through the recipes
+- [Surajv311/one4All](https://github.com/Surajv311/one4All) - This repository consists of tech resources and opportunities which could be useful for students interested in computer science.
+It also hosts non-tech sources which could be useful for anyone.🔥💻👨‍🎓
 - [fffaraz/awesome-cpp](https://github.com/fffaraz/awesome-cpp) - A curated list of awesome C++ (or C) frameworks, libraries, resources, and shiny things.
 Inspired by awesome-... stuff.
 - [terkelg/awesome-creative-coding](https://github.com/terkelg/awesome-creative-coding) - Creative Coding: Generative Art, Data visualization, Interaction Design, Resources.
 - [wasmerio/awesome-wasi](https://github.com/wasmerio/awesome-wasi) - 😎 Curated list of awesome things regarding WebAssembly WASI ecosystem.